RMG workers clash with cops in Mirpur

-As the news of agitation spread, the authorities of several other garment factories in the area suspended their production for today to avert possible violence.
+As news spread, authorities of several garment factories in the area suspended production for the day to avert possible violence.